SocietyForArtisticResearch/PPLeiden19/features.md

 Allows user to upload a zip file of HTML, media and stylesheets.

-* Needs to be a flat folder (not nested structures)
+* Needs to be a flat folder (currently no nested structures).
-* Media will be automatically transcoded
+* Any media will be automatically transcoded.
-* Starting point is called index.html
+* Starting point is called index.html.

 # New Text-based Editor